datumbox/dapi-model-versioning/README.md

 ### Detailed design

-#### Proposed: Separate model builder and weight parameter for each model version
+#### Proposal: Separate model builder and weight parameter for each model version

 We propose maintaining the existing model builder methods that all Domain libraries support to construct models and use Enum data classes to pass information about the pre-trained weights.
 Each model variant will have its own method